 Notes and substitutions

-- Pork: I used pork belly for a good balance of meat and fat.
-You can also use a well-marbled pork butt/shoulder or pork ribs.
+- Pork: I used pork belly because it has a good balance of meat and fat.
+You can use pork butt or shoulder if you're looking for less fat, or pork ribs for a different texture.

-- Sautéed shrimp paste (Ginisang bagoong alamang): It is a savory, umami-rich condiment that will flavor the dish.
-Get the sautéed variety rather than the pink/raw version.
+- Sautéed shrimp paste: This is a savory, umami-rich condiment that will flavor the dish.
+Get the sautéed variety or ginisang bagoong guisado (typically enjoyed with green mangoes) at your local Asian store rather than the pink/raw version.

 How to make this recipe

-Step 2: Cover and simmer over medium heat for 20-30 minutes until the meat becomes tender and most of the water has evaporated.
+Step 2: Cover the pot and simmer over medium heat for 20-30 minutes, until the meat is tender and most of the water has evaporated.

-Step 4: Transfer the browned meat to a plate and remove the excess pork fat from the pot.
+Step 4: Transfer the browned meat to a plate and drain the excess pork fat from the pot.

-Step 5: In the same pot, sauté 1 onion and 4 garlic cloves until softened, about 2 minutes.
-Then add 2 ripe tomatoes and continue sautéing until they caramelize, about 3 minutes.
-Add more oil, if needed.
+Step 5: In the same pot, add 1 small onion and 4 garlic cloves.
+Sauté them until softened, which takes about 2 minutes.

-Step 6: Add half the amount of chili peppers and ½ cup of shrimp paste, then sauté for about a minute.
+Step 6: Add half of the chili peppers and ½ cup of shrimp paste, then sauté for about a minute.

 Step 7: Add 1 cup of coconut milk or water, then mix them together while scraping the fond or browned bits from the bottom of the pot.
-Taste to see if it needs fish sauce or a little sugar to balance the flavors.
+Give it a taste to see if it needs fish sauce or a little sugar to balance the flavors.

-Step 8: When it starts to simmer, return the meat back to the pot and mix them together.
-Cover and cook for another 5 minutes to absorb all the delicious flavors.
+Step 8: When it starts to simmer, return the pork pieces back to the pot and mix them together.
+Cover it up and let it cook for another 5 minutes to soak up all those delicious flavors.

 Recipe FAQs

-Shrimp paste has a unique and intense flavor profile.
+Shrimp paste has a unique flavor profile.
 It has a strong, pungent taste and aroma with a concentrated shrimp flavor.
+This umami-rich condiment brings a savory, seafood-like taste to dishes, giving them more depth and complexity.

 Other pork recipes you may like